 Though audience persona analysis is the first step towards launching a marketing campaign, many still miss this aspect.
 The result: a mildly successful marketing campaign or a complete failure.

-So, the next time anyone talks about marketing in your circle, tell them the importance of documenting their target audience.
+So, the next time anyone talks about marketing in your circle, tell them the importance of documenting target audience personas.